quanghuytran2812/HEtherealMusic/README.md

    - Create a new Vercel app.
    - Set the necessary environment variables for MongoDB and JWT.
    - Deploy your backend code.
-3. For the frontend, use platforms like Vercel or Netlify to host the React app.
+3. For the frontend, use platforms Vercel to host the React app.
 4. Ensure that the frontend is configured to connect to the deployed backend URL.

 ## Contributing